 Florida has an array of sun-drenched beaches offering families vacation bliss.
 The charming, old Florida ambiance of St. Pete Beach entices guests and keeps them coming back.
-There are tons of fun things to do while visiting St. Petersburg, FL, from historic roadside attractions to eccentric museums.
+There are tons of fun things to do in St. Petersburg from historic roadside attractions to eccentric museums.

 Award-winning beaches, excellent restaurants, and spectacular resorts also await visitors to St. Petersburg, FL.
 Our family guide to St. Pete Beach will leave you will a few more items to your ever-growing St. Pete Bucket List.

 Fun Things To Do In St. Petersburg, FL For The Family

 Escape into a tranquil forest surrounded by lush exotic plants, towering palms, and friendly flamingos.
 Sunken Gardens has been a Florida staple attracting visitors from around the world for over 100 years.
 As one of the last original roadside attractions in the US., Sunken Gardens continues to impress guests time and time again.